The Wayback Machine is slow and incomplete. These 12 alternatives archive, monitor, and track website changes for research, legal, and business use.

 Sometimes pages aren't archived.
 Sometimes the archive is months old.
 Sometimes you need features it doesn't have, like automatic monitoring, legal-grade timestamps, or private archives.

 That's where alternatives come in.
 This guide covers the best Wayback Machine alternatives for different needs: research, business compliance, legal evidence, and personal use.
-Also see our guide on Archive.is alternatives for more options.
+Also see our guides on Archive.is alternatives and Internet Archive alternatives for more options.

 Quick Comparison